lcdm-uiuc/info490-sp17/orientation/syllabus.md

 the [Student Code, Part 4.
 Academic Integrity](http://www.admin.illinois.edu/policy/code/article_1/a1_1-401.html).

+** Automatic Plagiarism Detection **
+This semester we will employ an automatic plagiarism detection tool on each assignment.
+This tool easily identifies submissions that are more similar than would be randomly expected.
+Each week the instructional staff will review the output from this tool, and as necessary formally identify students who we believe are guilty of cheating.
+The following policy will be enforced:

+- First Offense: Warning.
+- Second Offense: Zero on affected assignment.
+- Third Offense: Final grade reduced by one letter grade and a notification sent to home unit.
+- Fourth Offense: Automatic F in course and a notification sent to the Dean of Students.

+Furthermore, each argument about the enforcement of this policy that is deemed frivolous by the instructional staff will result in ten percent reduction in the affected assignment score.

 ## Communication ##

 The instructional staff will use the [Announcement Forum][af] on the